TheyCallMeLinux/ESP32-http-NTFY/README.md

 # ESP32-http-NTFY

 This project uses an ESP32-C3 microcontroller connected to WiFi to send notifications to ntfy.sh using the POST method.
 Just tweak 'ntfyToken' and 'ssid/password' with your WiFi info.
-It works seamlessly, or you can test it on Wokwi. ntfy (pronounced notify) is a handy HTTP-based pub-sub notification service.
+It works seamlessly, or you can test it on Wokwi if you prefer.

+*ntfy* (pronounced notify) is a handy HTTP-based pub-sub notification service.
 It lets you shoot notifications to your phone or desktop from any computer with scripts or a REST API.
 Super flexible!

 ## Instructions: